Coloradans ages 60 and up eligible for vaccine starting March 5

 Also on March 5, agriculture workers, grocery workers, and Coloradans ages 16-59 with two or more high-risk conditions will be eligible for the vaccine.
 This will be phase 1B.3, according to the state’s vaccine distribution plan.

-In late March—possibly as early as March 21, according to Polis—the state will move to Phase 1B.4.
+In late March—possibly March 21—the state will move to Phase 1B.4.
 In this phase, anybody ages 50 and up will be able to get the vaccine, Polis said.

 Including roughly 960,000 Coloradans, Phase 1B.3 is a large group.
 Phase 1B.4 is even larger with about 2.5 million Coloradans.
 State officials urged patience.